kostajh/drush/docs/contributing.md

 * The latest changes are in the `master` branch.
 * Make a new branch for every feature you're working on.
 * Try to make clean commits that are easily readable (including descriptive commit messages!)
 * Test before you push.
 Get familiar with Unish, our test suite.
-See the test-specific [README.md](tests/README.md)
+See the test-specific README
 * Make small pull requests that are easy to review but make sure they do add value by themselves.
 * We maintain branches named 6.x, 5.x, etc. These are release branches.
 From these branches, we make new tags for patch and minor versions.